-Emergency Evacuation Backpack List – Metropolis Magazine
+Emergency Evacuation Backpack List | Metropolis Japan

 Emergencies don’t often occur at a convenient time.
-In the case of some (earthquake, typhoon, etc.), it may be necessary to leave home in a hurry without much time to think about what to take or not take.
+In the case of some (earthquakes, typhoons, heavy rain and flooding, etc.), it may be necessary to leave home in a hurry without much time to think about what to take or not take.
 It is also very possible that returning home may take more time—days, weeks, or even months—than expected.
-With that in mind, it is important to be prepared with an emergency evacuation bag packed and located near the exit or exits of your home.
+With that in mind, prepare an emergency evacuation bag and keep it near the exit of your home.

-While many evacuation centers at parks and schools in Japan have emergency food, water, and shelter supplies, it is important to remember that the weather may be cold, windy and rainy.
+While many evacuation centers at parks and schools in Japan have emergency food, water, and shelter supplies, it’s important to remember that the weather may be cold, windy, rainy or extremely hot depending on the season.
 It will be very important to stay safe, warm, dry and hydrated.
 Keep this in mind when preparing an earthquake kit; depending on your comfort level, you have to decide which supplies you think you will need or want, especially if you have children or older folks in tow.

-Many department stores sell earthquake/emergency supplies along with complete kits.
+Many department stores, home centers and online retailers sell earthquake/emergency supplies along with complete kits.
 Check these out to see which supplies might best fit your situation.
-A tailor-made kit might be a bit time-consuming to put together, but if it’s needed it will be well worth the effort.
+Building a tailor-made kit may take time, but it will be well worth the effort if you need it.

 Following is a basic checklist of things to include along with why they might be handy.
-Nearly everything can be bought at a 100-yen store or for just a little bit.
-Perishable items should be checked, used and/or refreshed every six months.
-Remember, this is a list to get you started.
+You can find most of these items at 100-yen stores or for a low cost.
+Check, use and replace perishable items every six months to one year.
+Use this list as a starting point.
 Sit down with your family or housemates and talk about what you might need, the best places to keep it, and a plan for where to meet if something happens.
-Hopefully, you never need to put any of this to use, but it is best to be prepared.
+You may never need to use these items, but preparing now can make all the difference.

+You can also refer to the Tokyo Metropolitan Government’s disaster preparedness guide for a more detailed breakdown of recommended emergency supplies.

 - Medium-sized backpack (school size)

-- LED key chain flashlight
+- LED flashlight or headlamp

-Very bright and small, it can hang from its chain to provide overhead light.
-It also can be clenched between your teeth if you have to dig yourself or others out of the rubble.
-A larger flashlight will require a hand to hold it.
-It would be a good idea to carry one of these in your bag every time you leave the house.
+Small but powerful, these are essential in low-light emergencies.
+Headlamps are particularly useful as they allow hands-free movement when navigating debris or searching for items.
+Keep one in your bag whenever you leave home.

 - Gloves [rubber coated]

-Note: This article was originally published on February 20, 2017 by Joan Bailey, but has been updated and rewritten for accuracy on April 21, 2026 by the Metropolis team.